Chapter 54 BWV 112 Der Herr ist mein getreuer Hirt

 Finally we are instructed----God's rod and staff will reassure us and we should subject ourselves to His word.
 The broken melodic recitative line almost dissolves back into an arioso as the first violins weave a comforting little melody above all else (last four bars).
 God's tread may just be detected in the continuo bass and all potential troubles have been resolved.

-Bach has delivered to his congregations a miniature operatic scene in which stage and drama have temporarily become the center of attention.
+Bach has delivered to his congregations a miniature operatic scene in which stage and drama have temporarily become the centre of attention.

 It is difficult to avoid feeling that Bach had a special affection for the accompanied duet because so many great movements of this kind litter the Leipzig cycles.
 The fourth movement brings together the voices of tenor and soprano and makes use of a bourree structure derived from the suite.
 The singers are supported by the full string band and the forceful ritornello is revealing of Bach's thinking.
 The text is addressed to God----You prepare for me a table surrounded by my enemies----my heart is strengthened and You pour Your blessings into my soul.
 Here are a group of tantalizing images for a composer of imagination to get stuck into!